mustafa-sars/connector-sdk/README.md

-# Code Climate Collector SDK
+# Code Climate Connector SDK

-The SDK for building Code Climate Collectors.
-This package provides code for collectors to use in their implementations, and a CLI to help with developing collectors.
+The SDK for building Code Climate Connectors.
+This package provides code for connectors to use in their implementations, and a CLI to help with developing connectors.

 ## Development